You're reading the documentation for a development version. For the latest released version, please have a look at Humble.

 While we usually consider the two aspects of a meta-build system to be coupled, they needn’t be.
 The API used inside a package and the tool that iterates over the packages can be considered largely independent, with the package manifest forming the interface between them.
 There’s no reason in principle why, for example,

-was difficult and remains a sore point for many in the community.
+rosbuildtocatkinwas difficult and remains a sore point for many in the community.
 While it’s reasonable to ask developers to make changes in exchange for getting access to new functionality, the changes that are required should be as small as possible without sacrificing the effectiveness of the new system.
 This is especially true when the old system is in widespread use.Corollary: Migration to a new meta-build system should not be required without a very good reason.
 If a developer doesn’t want the functionality offered by the new system, then she shouldn’t be coerced into migrating from the old system unless there’s something irrevocably broken about the old system (e.g.,

-‘s in-source build pattern and lack of an “install” step).
+rosbuild‘s in-source build pattern and lack of an “install” step).

 Interoperability is a good thing.
 Whenever possible (not all combinations will be practical), developers should be able to mix and match meta-build systems, including mixing their different aspects (i.e., use the building tool from one system and the API from another).
 Such mixing and matching is especially important when developers want to combine a large existing code base using one meta-build system (e.g., ROS with

-).
+catkin) with new libraries and tools offered by a code base using another meta-build system (e.g., ROS 2 withament).
 Ideally that kind of combination can be done without requiring changes to the API used by either code base and without telling the developer which builder tool to use.Corollary: Workspaces needn’t be homogeneous.
 There’s no reason that we shouldn’t be able to freely mix, say,

 Use cases, with experimental implementations